 Description

-DESCRIPTION: the well head is a conical shape with a domed top.
-It has stone revetment walls on either side.
-It is built into a bank over a natural spring.
-The entrance arch has thick walls and is c2m in height.
-Iron hinges in the stone work suggest this would have originally been gated.
-Inside the well are the petrified remains of a wooden shelf opposite the entrance.
-Stone steps lead down to the arched entrance within the west elevation.
-A mid-C20 wall has been added above the well head and is not included in the designation.
+The well head, along with its attached revetment walls and steps, is located approximately 74 meters east of Court Farm.
+It is constructed of limestone rubble and features a conical shape with a domed top.
+The well is built into a bank over a natural spring, with stone revetment walls on either side.
+The entrance arch has thick walls and stands about 2 meters high.
+Iron hinges in the stonework indicate that the entrance would have originally been gated.
+Inside the well, there are petrified remains of a wooden shelf positioned opposite the entrance.
+Stone steps lead down to the arched entrance located in the west elevation.
+A mid-20th century wall has been added above the well head, but this is not included in the designation.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.